kojix2/parallel/README.md

 - par_map(execution_context = nil, &block)

   - Applies block to each element in parallel, returns array of results.

-- par_sum(execution_context = nil, &block)

-  - Applies block to each element in parallel, returns sum of results.

 - par_each(execution_context = nil, &block)
   - Applies block to each element in parallel for side effects.